Remls/TVTimeArchive/README.md

 ## Run your own copy

 Static site, no build step. `netlify.toml` publishes the `viewer/` folder as-is;
 any static host works.
+The Refract viewer ships from the same folder, at `viewer/refract/`.
-Keep your own export out of the published folder and out of git.
+Keep your own exports out of the published folder and out of git.

 ## License